TheBoringBOT/post-board/README.md

 - The `.env` file is included in this repository for your testing convenience since it only contains the public JSONPlaceholder API URL.
 - This project uses [JSONPlaceholder](https://jsonplaceholder.typicode.com/) as a fake REST API for development and testing.

+## Data Persistence

+Posts are stored in React Context.
+Any modifications or new posts will be lost when the page is reloaded.